Menu

 STEP 2: Submit Your Application

-For Teams: Complete the Team Application Form and upload to: http://ifama.submittable.com/submit
+For Teams Complete the Team Application Form and upload to: http://ifama.submittable.com/submit (One application per team)

-For Individuals: Complete the Individual Application Form to join an international team.
+For Individuals Complete the Individual Application Form to join an international team.
 We'll match unaffiliated applicants on a first-come, first-served basis.

 STEP 4: Register for the Conference Upon acceptance, all team members and advisors must register for the IFAMA 2026 World Conference.

-• Early Bird deadline: April 26, 2026
+• Early Bird discount for conference registration: 27-March, 2026

-• Team/Individual registration deadline: June 11, 2026
+• Team/Individual registration deadline: 11-June, 2026

-• Registration includes: All four days of the conference (June 15-18, 2026)
+• Registration includes: All four days of the conference (15–18 June, 2026)

-2025 Student Case Competition Co-Chairs
+2026 Student Case Competition Co-Chairs

 Why Compete?